hansonw/itunesfm/README.md

 You can find the URL for a song on last.fm by checking your scrobble history and going to the track page.
 Please ensure that:

-- the URL is properly encoded, especially for non-English songs
+- the URL is properly encoded (via `encodeURIComponent`), especially for non-English songs
   - Chrome should automatically do this if you copy from the address bar
 - the album name is replaced with `_`, as in the example

-TODO: use edit distance to provide a list of likely matches.

 ## Making changes